d2k16/Indoor-Localization-based-on-VLC-using-Machine-Learning/README.md

 7. Breadboard

 ### Experimental setup
-Figure illustrates the experimental setup, 1x1m area is used for the experiment and the four LEDs are used as transmitters which are blinking in (50,)frequencies
+Figure illustrates the experimental setup, 1x1m area is used for the experiment and the four LEDs are used as transmitters which are blinking at (50,70,125,145 HZ) frequencies

 ![image](https://user-images.githubusercontent.com/32608510/38869918-e9f31806-4269-11e8-8ac7-1002a2a92419.png)

+### Steps
+## 1. Data Collection
+First collect the data for model that will be used to train the data when applying for machine learning.
+Data is collected from arduino and store in csv format, data is collected in the grid of 5 cm, so total 18x18 row and column data with 15 samples for each grid is collected.

+## 2. Training and testing the model
+after the collection of data using regression approach a model is trained, so different regressor is applied and the most accurate is selected for the testing.
+After training, testing of data is performed and the errors in results are analysed for accuracy.